 - Use only limited devices when transmitting information throughout your system.
 Provide your employees with a dedicated device to use in your business.
 Don’t allow them to use personal laptops or smartphones as these devices may put your sensitive information at risk.

 - Regularly change your passwords.
 This simple step can make a huge difference in your data security measures.
 Keeping the same passwords for a longer time can make your system vulnerable to hackers.
 In fact, cyber criminals usually attack passwords first before using other methods to access a database.

-When you have security-first mindset, you can protect your small business from huge loss.
+When you have the best vpn australia, you can protect your small business from a huge loss.
 Remember, data breaches can cost you a lot of money and affect your reputation to your customers.